 Procedure for Submission

 Proposals are invited for 20-minute presentations delivered in one of the six languages of the Society, viz.
-English, French, German, Italian, Latin and Spanish.
-Panel proposals are welcome, under the following conditions: the panel must consist of three or four speakers dealing with a common theme, so as to form a coherent set of papers.
-The person responsible for the panel, who may also be one of the speakers, has the task of introducing the papers and guiding the discussion.
-Each speaker in a panel must submit a proposal form for his or her own paper, and should send the finished paper to the panel organizer before the conference.
-Proposals for panel papers must specify the panel for which they are intended.
-In addition, the panel organizer must complete and submit a separate form explaining the purpose of the proposed panel and naming the participants.
-Please be aware that proposals for panel papers will be considered on their individual merits by the Program Committee, and there is no guarantee that all papers proposed for a panel will be accepted.
+English, French, German, Italian, Latin, and Spanish.
+The Society also welcomes panel proposals consisting of three or four speakers dealing with a common theme so as to form a coherent set of papers.
+The chair of the proposed panel may also be one of the speakers.
+Each speaker in a panel should submit a proposal form for their own paper, clearly specifying the panel to which it belongs.
+In addition, the panel organizer is expected to complete and submit a separate form explaining the purpose of the proposed panel and naming the participants.
+Please note that proposals for panel papers will be considered on their individual merits by the Program Committee, and there is no guarantee that all papers proposed for a panel will be accepted.

 Deadline for Proposals

-Notifications of acceptance will be sent out before the end of August 2018.
-In a few cases participants may require an earlier acceptance date in order to secure funding.
-We will try to accommodate such requests if they are made with appropriate documentation.
+Notifications of acceptance will be sent out by September 2023.
+For participants who require an earlier acceptance date in order to secure funding, we will try to accommodate their requests if they are made with appropriate documentation.

-Information about the Conference, including the conference hotel at special rates, will be provided during the academic year 2018-19.
-The conference registration fee is still to be determined, but the New Orleans organizers will endeavor to insure that this is kept as low as possible.
+Information about the Conference, including hotel accommodation, will be provided at the beginning of the academic year 2023-2024.
+The conference registration fee is still to be determined, but the Vancouver organizers will endeavour to ensure that it is kept as low as possible.
 Graduate students and scholars from underrepresented countries pay reduced registration fees and may be eligible for travel grants.
 CLICK HERE to submit your application.

-I am very much looking forward to welcoming you to New Orleans in 2019.
+I am very much looking forward to welcoming you to Vancouver in 2024!

 Guidelines for the preparation of proposals: